Case Study: Roy

-I inquired about his cardiac health and past work up which included chest CT calcium score done in the past, which was unremarkable.
+I inquired about his cardiac health and past work up, which was unremarkable.
 He had mildly elevated lipids and blood pressure.

 He had extensive plaque and a high likelihood of at least one coronary artery narrowing.
 His lab work revealed that Lp(a) was 365 (the normal amount is < 74 nmol/L).

-Urgently, he was referred to a cardiologist and the patient ended up having an angiogram (a procedure that uses x-rays to photograph blood vessels) and this showed he had 99% blockage in his right coronary artery.
+Urgently, he was referred to a cardiologist.
+He ended up having an angiogram (a procedure that uses x-rays to photograph blood vessels) and this showed he had 99% blockage in his right coronary artery.

 As a result, Roy ended up needing a cardiac stent.
-Post-procedure, he was discharged with two blood thinner prescriptions and a statin prescription.
+Post-procedure, he was discharged with two blood thinners and statin prescriptions.

-At our next follow up in June 2018, he had discontinued one blood thinner and statin medication due to side effects.
+At our next follow up in June 2018, he had discontinued one blood thinner and statin medication.
 His blood work showed that Lp(a) had lowered to 265 and his LDL cholesterol was improved from 143 to 121.

-Roy noted that he was able to walk briskly for 1.5 miles every day and that he did not need his inhalers as his asthma had improved and his oxygen count had finally increased from 92 to 98.
+Roy noted that he was able to walk briskly for 1.5 miles every day and that he did not need his inhalers.
+His asthma had improved and his oxygen count had finally increased from 92 to 98.
 He also reported that he had been tracking his blood pressure and it was normal.